audreyality/audreyality/README.md

 I'm ✨ Audrey ✨, a nerd obsessed with computing, cognition, and social sciences.

-My tech projects are presently on hold while I sort out some personal matters.
+All of my tech projects, both professional and personal, are on hold while I sort out some personal matters.

 ----